Table of Contents

 Stage 4: Editing a Draft Essay

 The editing stage shifts the writer’s attention from the content and organization to the essay’s surface-level features.
 For example, editing involves the identification and correction of punctuation, spelling, grammar, numbering, capitalization, and abbreviation errors.
-During the editing stage in the essay about writing, the authors examine each statement as an independent element.
+During the editing stage of the essay about writing, the authors examine each statement as an independent element.
 In this case, their only interest is the correctness of the sentence.
 Also, writing handbooks are useful reference materials for writers while they edit their essays.
-Then, the process of editing may be aided by spell checking and grammar software.
-In turn, writers are discouraged from accepting all changes suggested by spell checking and grammar applications.
+Then, the process of editing may be aided by spell-checking and grammar software.
+In turn, writers are discouraged from accepting all changes suggested by spell-checking and grammar applications.
 Unfortunately, the software is not a substitute for human editing.
 Basically, grammar rules cannot be accurately codified to develop an artificial editor.
 Thus, editing requires multiple readings to ensure that all mistakes have been eliminated.

 Conclusion on Essay About Writing

 The essay about writing is reliant on an individual’s ability to complete the four stages of the writing process.
 Firstly, the planning stage is the most significant activity.
 Basically, it yields the thesis statement, content, and preliminary organization of ideas.
 Then, the drafting stage follows the planning stage.
 In this case, it involves the process of transforming thoughts into text.
-Also, people must revise the first draft thoroughly to remove logical and organization errors.
+Also, people must revise the first draft thoroughly to remove logical and organizational errors.
 In turn, the revision allows for the evaluation of the contents’ congruence with the thesis statement.
 Finally, the revised draft undergoes editing to eliminate mechanical and grammar errors, which results in the final draft.
 Thus, writers can rely on the four stages of the writing process, regardless of the nature and purpose of writing.

 To Learn More, Read Relevant Articles